l4cr0ss/pronouncing-hex-numbers/README.md

 #### Motivation
   1: reading hex phonetically is annoying
   2: repeating yourself because you failed to make yourself understood sucks
-  3: existing proposals for pronouncing hex are over-engineered, unrealistic, and/or vulgar sounding.
+  3: existing proposals for pronouncing hex are over-engineered, unrealistic, and/or vulgar sounding

 #### Goal
   1: consistent set of rules for dictating hex numbers